roitsinha/infra-ready-node-app/README.md

 ## Running Locally

-To run the app locally:
+To run the app on your machine:

-- Ensure PostgreSQL is running and accessible.
+- Make sure PostgreSQL is installed and running.

-- Make sure your `.env` file has the correct database connection strings.
+- Update your `.env` file with the correct database connection info.

-- Create and initialize the databases before running the app or tests:
+- Create and initialize your databases:

   ```bash
   createdb infra_ready_db